acidburn0zzz/nolith-release-tools/doc/monthly.md

 ## Priorities

-Keep up the release schedule.
+Keep up with the release schedule.
 It's better to ship less but on time.
 Revert code that delays the release.

 ---